Patrick Moore (consultant): Views

-In 2005, Moore criticized what he said were scare tactics and disinformation employed by some within the environmental movement, saying that the environmental movement "abandoned science and logic in favor of emotion and sensationalism".
+In 2005, Moore criticized what he said were scare tactics and disinformation employed by some within the environmental movement, saying that the environmental movement "abandoned science and logic in favour of emotion and sensationalism".
 Moore contends that "most of the really serious [environmental] problems have been dealt with", and that the environmental movement seeks to "invent doom and gloom scenarios".
 He suggests they romanticize peasant life as part of an anti-industrial campaign to prevent development in less-developed countries, which he describes as "anti-human".
 Moore was interviewed in the 2007 film documentary The Great Global Warming Swindle, in which he expressed similar views.
 In 2007 The Guardian said "he is on record advocating the felling of tropical rainforests and the planting of genetically engineered crops".
 He has expressed his positive views of logging on the Greenspirit website.

 Energy

 Moore was opposed to nuclear power in the 1970s, when he "believed that nuclear energy was synonymous with nuclear holocaust" and "everything nuclear was evil", but has since come to be in favour of it.

 Moore co-chaired the Clean and Safe Energy Coalition, which was supported by the Nuclear Energy Institute, a national organization of pro-nuclear industries.

 In 2009, as co-chair of the Coalition, he suggested that the mainstream media and the environmentalist movement are not as opposed to nuclear energy as in decades past.

 He argues that any realistic plan to reduce reliance on fossil fuels or greenhouse gas emissions would require increased use of nuclear energy to supply baseload power.
 He has also criticized the costs and reliability of wind farms.